dev-academy-programme/plug-resources/segments/crypto/blockchain.md

 # Blockchain

-The blockchain is a concept that is simple to those that understand it, and vastly complex to those that don't.

 This series of medium articles (named Blockhain Bible) does a good job of explaining blockchain/crypto in a simple, linear manner, while linking to many informative resources.

 [Blockchain fundamentals (Part 1)](https://medium.com/@realmarktaker/blockchain-bible-foundations-and-fundamentals-of-blockchain-affb54f0d42c)